 Time for another break and some views..
 Here we are looking west on the other side of the peak towards Makaha Valley.

 And now for the descent down Knife's Edge ridge.
 You can see the Makaha towers up in the top left where my car is parked.
 We would be going to the right of this valley down the ridge to reach the forest at the top of the picture.
 There we would take the trail back to the Makaha towers... or at least that was the plan.

-This is our descent down Knife's edge... right before we got lost.
+.
+While still a crumbly ridge, there weren't any intense free climbs on Knife's Edge like the other two ridges.
+This shot was taken right before we got lost.
 There are trail markers that will lead you all the way down to the forested trail that leads back to the Makaha towers.
 Unfortunately, we didn't trust the markers at the time as they were leading away from the direction of the Towers.
 Instead we went directly down the rest of the ridge which required some serious bushwacking.
 If you follow the markers that veer to the right down Knife's Edge ridge, they should loop back around in the correct direction (but don't take this as gospel).